Ahmeds-tool/AC-Tool/README.md

 - Easily add games to Steam using AC Tool [`.lua` and `.manifest` files]
 - Simple and clean interface with minimal setup
-- Bypasses current bugs in the latest SteamTool version
+- Bypasses current bugs in the latest Steam version

 ## Requirements